nguyensjsu/sp18-202-techninjas/Project Journal.md

 * Researched existing greenfoot games to find a suitable one to implement design patterns in.
 * Planning to create UML diagram for the game chosen for the abstract factory design pattern.

-Week 2:
-For simplicity's sake we decided that that we'll keep only two gem collections for now.

-Activities:
-* Developed the two  walls fence for the game.
-* Planning to add two other walls additionally.

 ### Owned by: Divya Thazhathethil
 #### Core Value- Respect